aclark4life/blog-2017/2008/08/10/re-collective-recipe-supervisor-thank-you/index.rst

 .. post:: 2008/08/10

-Since I `last wrote about supervisor`_ it's become even more easy and more fun to add it to your buildout with `collective.recipe.supervisor`_.
-I **really** appreciate what this recipe allows me to do (because it makes my job/life so much easier) and I want to publicly thank `Mustapha Benali, Author & Hanno Schlichting, Contributor`_.

-Now, it is as simple as editing your buildout.cfg like so:

-1. Add a part for supervisor:
+Since I `last wrote about supervisor <http://blog.aclark.net/2008/05/15/supervisor-rocks/index.html>`_ it's become easier to use thanks to `collective.recipe.supervisor`_.
+Now, it is as simple as editing your ``buildout.cfg``.
+Add a section for Supervisor:

 ::